ballerina-platform/module-ballerinax-slack/Module.md

 The Ballerina Slack connector allows you to work with Slack `conversations/channels`, users, user groups, files, and messages through the Slack Web API.
 It handles the OAuth 2.0 authentication.

-There are 5 clients provided by Ballerina to interact with different API groups in the Slack Web API.

-1. **slack:Client** - This client is the top-most client in the Slack module.
-This can be used to get the relevant client associated with the operation that you wish to execute.
-2. **slack:ChatClient** - Chat client can be used in messaging-related operations.
-For example,  post messages on slack, delete messages, send attachments, etc.
-3. **slack:ConversationClient** - This client can be used in `conversations/channels`-related operations.
-For example, create conversations, join a conversation, add users to a conversation, archive/unarchive conversations, etc.
-4. **slack:UserClient** - This client can be used in `users/user groups`-related operations.
-For example, get user information etc.
-5. **slack.FileClient** - This client can be used in file-related operations in Slack.
-For example, upload files, delete files, get file information, etc.

 ## Compatibility
 |                     |    Version            |